Unlocking Gen Z at Work: A Generational Impact Study

 In an ideal world, all employees would be enthusiastically on board with your new workplace diversity initiatives, however, this won't always be the case.
 Some potential barriers include:

 • Accusations of tokenism: That is, hiring people from minority groups for the sole purpose of filling slots.
-You can mitigate this by incorporating tools such as Fingerprint for Success early into your hiring process to reduce bias and ensure you continue to make job offers based on the best fit for the role.
+You can mitigate this by incorporating Marlee hiring features early into your process to reduce bias and ensure you continue to make job offers based on the best fit for the role.

 • Fear of change: As humans, it's our instinct to resist the unknown.
 To reduce this resistance, consider rolling out a change management plan so employees are equipped with all the necessary information.